 Here is a short list of some of the best quotes Australian military quotes from soldiers, sailors and airmen.
-I am crowdsourcing the list, so please add your favorite in the comments.
+I am crowdsourcing the list, so please add your favourite in the comments.

 Special Orders to No 1 Section 13/3/18